MicrosoftDocs/sql-docs/azure-sql/database/always-encrypted-enclaves-configure-attestation.md

 2. Determine the attestation URL and share it with application administrators.

 > [!NOTE]
 > Configuring attestation is the responsibility of the attestation administrator.
-See [Roles and responsibilities when configuring SGX enclaves and attestation](always-encrypted-enclaves-plan.md#roles-and-responsibilities-when-configuring-sgx-enclaves-and-attestation).
+See [Roles and responsibilities when configuring Intel SGX enclaves and attestation](always-encrypted-enclaves-plan.md#roles-and-responsibilities-when-configuring-intel-sgx-enclaves-and-attestation).

 ## Create and configure an attestation provider